SecretFan: Synthesizing Realistic Data without Breaking Privacy: Introduction

 In summary, generating synthetic data that (a) provides strong privacy guarantees \emph{and} (b)~captures the feature dependency of the original dataset remains a challenge, as also highlighted in this recent survey~\cite{challagundla2025synthetic}.
 Hence, there is a clear need for more input diversity to achieve good utility while preserving privacy.

-In this paper, we propose a new approach, inspired by GAN networks, where we replace the generator with a \emph{fuzzer}---a random input generator, guided by a specification or code coverage to achieve useful and diverse inputs.
-The goal is to generate the synthetic data without directly requiring the original data in this process to provide better privacy guarantees.
-Additionally, fuzzers are well known in the software engineering community to provide a huge amount of \emph{diverse} test inputs which are required to cover all the feature dependencies of the original dataset while preserving privacy.
-Fuzzers are very successful in finding vulnerabilities and achieving good code coverage.
+Now, generating bespoke data is not restricted to AI, and indeed the fields of search-based software testing, fuzzing, and adequacy-guided test generation have been thinking about how to generate input data for a long time; thus, in this paper, we frame synthetic data generation as a test generation problem, leveraging classical techniques for \textit{generation} and AI-based techniques for \textit{discrimination}.
+Our approach is inspired by GAN networks, but we replace the generator with a \emph{fuzzer}---a random input generator, guided by a specification to produce useful and diverse inputs.
+The goal is to generate the synthetic data without directly using the original data to provide better privacy guarantees.
+Fuzzers are well known in the software engineering community to provide a huge amount of \emph{diverse} test inputs which are required to cover all the feature dependencies of the original dataset.
 However, a fuzzer by itself is not sufficient to produce data to train and test AI systems.
 Notably, common fuzzers lack the knowledge of how the different input features relate to each other.
-While \textit{grammar-based} fuzzers allow the testing of more complex input formats, they do provide valid samples to query an AI system.
-Nevertheless, those samples do not follow the statistical distributions that are present between the specific features, nor the overall distribution of a specific feature throughout the dataset.
-Therefore, we propose to combine the idea of GANs with a grammar-based fuzzer.
-In our approach, we use the \textit{Fandango} fuzzer~\cite{zamudio2025fandango} as a generator that allows us to leverage not only grammars but also introduce \textit{constraints} over the statistical distributions of specific input features.
-Fandango \textit{satisfies} these constraints through \textit{evolutionary algorithms}, evolving a population of candidate inputs, and keeping those individuals that are closest to fulfilling the constraints.
-In our setting, this means that Fandango evolves the population towards a specific statistical distribution---e.g., mutating inputs according to the rules of the grammar until the desired distribution is obtained.
+Even specification-guided fuzzers, like \textit{grammar-based}~\cite{godefroid2008grammar} or \textit{language-based}~\cite{burkhardt1967generating,steinhofel2022input} fuzzers, which are at least syntax-aware generally have little-to-no semantic information, or the semantic information needs to be know a priori.
+Thus, samples generated with such a fuzzer would likely not follow the statistical distributions that are present between the specific features, nor the overall distribution of a specific feature throughout the dataset.
+Therefore, we propose to combine the idea of GANs with a grammar-based fuzzer, by using a model to discriminate ``realistic'' generated inputs.
+In our approach, we use the \textit{Fandango} fuzzer~\cite{zamudio2025Fandango} as a generator that allows us to leverage not only grammars but also introduce \textit{constraints} that generated inputs should satisfy.
+Fandango \textit{satisfies} these constraints through \textit{evolutionary algorithms}, evolving a population of candidate inputs through grammar-aware mutations, and keeping those individuals that are closest to fulfilling the constraints.

 The idea in this paper is to leverage feedback of a \textit{discriminator} to check whether the generated data is close to the original dataset or not; this provides insights into which generated samples are interesting.
 Those \textit{interesting} samples are then returned to Fandango, which leverages them as an initial population for generating the next iteration of samples.
 After performing several iterations of generating data with Fandango and adding the feedback of the discriminator in our loop, we can generate privacy-preserving data with satisfying utility.